albertchristianto/defect_detection/README.md

 Incoming analysis from me

-## Continuous Integration - Continuous Development
+## Continous Integration and Continous Development
 Incoming description from me

 ## Reference